 All food service operators in BC are required to obtain FOODSAFE Certification.

-If you intend to serve alcohol at your food establishment, you must apply for the appropriate liquor licence through the BC Liquor Control and Licencing Branch.
+If you intend to serve alcohol at your establishment, you must apply for a liquor license through the BC Liquor and Cannabis Regulation Branch.

 Food Service Industry

-Visit Restaurants Canada for information on current food service industry issues and regulatory changes specific to BC.
+Visit Restaurants Canada for information on current food service industry issues and regulation changes in BC.

 Small-Scale Food Processing

 Also, check out BC Food Connection to locate manufacturing with co-packers, commercial kitchens, and other facilities.

 Having enough funds can be particularly critical for food businesses.
 You’ll have expenses long before you start generating revenue and must ensure you can cover them, or you may need help paying your suppliers.
 You must identify and account for potential shortfalls early to assess whether you need additional financial support.

 Consider finding a mentor in the food industry.
 They can provide valuable advice for starting and running a business in that sector, which could save you from costly mistakes.

 Even if you decide not to enter a formal mentorship program, you would still benefit from connecting with advisors.
 This could include people with experience in the same industry or profession.
 Attending networking events can also be an effective way to meet relevant contacts in your community.